PowerBiDevCamp/FabricUserApiDemo/Setup.md

 > In case you have not heard, Microsoft recently renamed ***Azure Active Directory*** to ***Microsoft Entra ID***.
-In the past, you would typically go to the Azure AD portal to create an new Azure AD application which is used to call Microsoft secured APIs such as the Microsoft Graph API and the Fabric User API.
+In the past, you would typically go to the Azure AD portal to create an new Azure AD application which is required to call Microsoft secured APIs such as the Microsoft Graph API and the Fabric User API.
 Now, it’s recommended to use the **Microsoft Entra admin center** to create a new application for the C# console application named **FabricUserApiDemo**.